Managing Workload & Interface

 NHS Right to Choose

-We are often approached about services being offered to patients under “NHS Right To Choose,” especially regarding organisations that offer this service to patients from outside the Cambridgeshire & Peterborough area, and for conditions that have very long local waits for assessment, such as ADHD, autism and gender care.
+We are often approached about services being offered to patients under “NHS Right to Choose,” especially regarding organisations that offer this service to patients from outside the Cambridgeshire & Peterborough area, and for conditions that have very long local waits for assessment, such as ADHD, autism and gender care.

 The NHS constitution makes clear that “you have the right to make choices about the services commissioned by NHS bodies and to information to support these choices”.
 Patients are entitled to choose where they attend for a first appointment as an outpatient when referred for care: both the provider, and the clinical team within that provider.
 There are some principles around this choice to bear in mind: